ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 Two credentials containing the same workload identifier value represent the same workload only when validated under the same trust domain and issuer trust configuration.

-A workload identifier MAY represent either a logical workload or a specific workload instance depending on deployment policy.
-Relying parties MUST interpret the identifier according to identity semantics to the trust domain.
+A workload identifier MAY represent a logical workload, a service implemented by one or more workloads, or a specific workload instance, depending on deployment policy.
+Relying parties MUST interpret the identifier according to the identity semantics defined by the issuing trust domain.

 ### Workload Identity Credentials